ChiaHan-1215/Terra_AnviL_platform_Notes/wdl_notes.md

 ### the "~" meaning
 When you use `~{File_variable}` within a command block, WDL will automatically quote the path of the File_variable when it's passed to the underlying shell command.

-If input_data is a file named my data.txt, using ~{input_data} will ensure that the command executed by the shell is something like:
+If input_data is a file named `my data.txt`, using ~{input_data} will ensure that the command executed by the shell is something like:

 ```wdl
 task process_file {